slamora/brackets-wiki/File-System.md

 The high-level goals of the new file system are:

-* Clean and consistent API.
+* Clean, consistent API.
+* Unified file system model, including file watchers.
 * High Performance.
-Cache wherever possible.
+Only hit the disk when we need to.
-* Ability to swap out the low-level I/O routines.
+* Ability to swap out low-level I/O routines (for cloud storage, etc.).

 Here is a block diagram of the major parts: